 Facebook, Instagram, LinkedIn, Twitter, Snapchat, and Pinterest help you stay connected with others.

 Important Tip: Pick one or maybe two social media platforms to use as marketing.
 Unless you have a marketing team, it’s very difficult to keep up with all of them.
 Pick one (or maybe two if you feel adventurous) and dominate on it.
 Pick the one(s) that you are completely comfortable using and that cater to your ideal customer.

-Personal Sidebar: This blog post advice comes from the woman (me) who took 2 years to get a new client through Facebook.
+Personal Sidebar: This blog post's advice comes from a woman (me) who took 2 years to get a new client through Facebook.
 Why?
 Because I didn’t have a true Marketing System in place back then.